-Pain Caused by a Herniated Disk
+Pain Caused by a Herniated Disc

-What Causes Disks to Slip?
+What Causes Discs to Slip?

 Your spine is composed of a chain of bones known as the vertebrae.
 The front part of each individual vertebrae is called the vertebral body.
-Between each vertebrae are soft spinal disks that have a hard, multilayered casing and a gel-like center, known as the nucleus pulposus.
+Between each vertebrae are soft spinal discs that have a hard, multilayered casing and a gel-like center, known as the nucleus pulposus.

 Call Now to Schedule Your Consultation!